ibm-cloud-docs/watson-assistant/search-extension-coveo.md

 ## Add an API key
 {: #search-extension-coveo-api-key}

 In the Coveo Administration Console, add an API key.
 For detailed instructions, see [Add an API Key](https://docs.coveo.com/en/1718/manage-an-organization/manage-api-keys#add-an-api-key){: external} in the Coveo documentation.
-Ensure that the API key is set to enable search and allow `Execute queries`.
+Ensure that the API key is set to enable search and to allow `Execute queries`.

 ## Download the OpenAPI specification
 {: #search-extension-coveo-open-api-specification}